Turkish Bread (Easy No-Knead Recipe)

 Instructions

-- Step One: Mix Ingredients – Place the warm water in a large bowl.
+- Mix Ingredients – Place the warm water in a large bowl.
 Add the sugar and mix to dissolve.
 Sprinkle the yeast on top of the water.
-Set aside 7 – 10 minutes for the yeast to activate.
+Set aside 7-10 minutes for the yeast to activate.
 In the meantime, sift or whisk flour.
 Add the salt, and whisk to evenly distribute the salt.
 Add flour to the yeast/water combination and mix it together with a wooden spoon.
-The dough will be shaggy.1/2 cup + 2 tablespoons warm water between 95 and 105 degrees, 1 and 1/2 teaspoons sugar, 1 and 1/2 teaspoons instant dry yeast, 1 and 1/2 cups (180g) all-purpose flour , 1/2 teaspoon salt
+The dough will look rough and shaggy

-- Step Two: First Rise – Cover with plastic wrap or a damp towel.
+- First Rise – Cover with plastic wrap or a damp towel.
 Set aside for 30 minutes or until the dough doubles.

-- Step Three: Shaping –Fill a small bowl with water and dip your fingers in the water.
-To lift the dough begin as if it were a clock, reach your hand under the dough at 3 o'clock, lift and pull it over to 9 o'clock.
+- Shaping – Fill a small bowl with water and dip your fingers in the water.
+To lift the dough begin as if it were a clock, reach your hand under at 3 o'clock, lift and pull it over to 9 o'clock.
 Turn the bowl 90 degrees and repeat 3 more times.
 Generously flour a work surface and place your dough on it.
-Roll the dough into a ball, and place the dough onto a baking sheet lined with parchment paper.
+Using your hands, shape the dough into a ball.
+Place the dough onto a baking sheet lined with parchment paper.
 Loosely cover plastic wrap that has been lightly oiled for five minutes.
 This step gives the gluten time to relax.

-- Step Four: Second Rise –Preheat the oven to 400F/200C.
-Uncover and move the dough ball to a parchment-lined baking sheet.
-Pat the dough ball into a round shape about 6 inches in diameter and about ½“ thick.
-Pop any air bubbles.
-Take a fresh piece of plastic wrap, coat it with olive oil, and cover the dough for an additional 30 minutes.
+- Second Rise – Preheat the oven to 400F/200C.
+Uncover and move the ball to a parchment-lined baking sheet.
+Pat the ball into a round shape about 6 inches in diameter and about ½“ thick.
+Gently press to pop any air bubbles that have formed.
+Take a fresh piece of plastic wrap, coat it with olive oil, and cover for an additional 30 minutes.

-- Step Five: Design – Dip your fingertips in olive oil and make indents around the edge of the dough.
-Repeat making the same indents 3 – 4 times.
+- Design – Dip your fingertips in olive oil and make indents around the edge of the dough.
+Repeat making the same indents 3-4 times.
 This helps the indentation hold its shape.
 Use your fingertips to make three rows across the dough.
-Repeat the same indents 3 – 4 times.
-Turn the baking sheet and create three rows across the dough.
-Repeat the same indents 3 – 4 times.
+Repeat the same indents 3-4 times.
+Turn the baking sheet and create three rows in the other direction.
+Repeat the same indents 3-4 times.
 Lightly brush or spray the top of the dough with olive oil.
-Sprinkle white and black sesame seeds on top.1 tablespoon olive oil, 1/2 teaspoon white sesame seeds, 1/2 teaspoon black sesame seeds
+Sprinkle white and black sesame seeds on top.

-- Step Six: Bake – Place the baking sheet in the middle of the rack.
-Bake at 400F/200C until golden on top — about 18-20 minutes.
+- Bake – Place baking sheet with the dough in the middle of the oven rack.
+Bake at 400F/200C until golden on top, about 18-20 minutes.
 In my oven, the bread often cooks unevenly.
 I rotate the bread as needed to achieve an even golden color.

 Notes

-Freezer Instructions: Wrap the bread tightly in plastic wrap or aluminum foil, place it in a freezer-safe bag, and store it in the freezer for 2-3 months.
+- Freezer Instructions: Place the bread in a freezer-safe bag, and store it in the freezer for 2-3 months.
 To thaw, remove it from the freezer and let it sit at room temperature for a few hours or overnight.
-Once it has thawed completely, reheat it in a preheated oven at 350°F (175°C) for 5-10 minutes to restore its freshness and crispness.
+Once it has thawed completely, reheat it in a preheated oven at 350°F (175°C) for 5-7 minutes to restore its texture.

 This sounds so good.
 I will be trying this nenexweek.
 Thank you so much.